K12OCX/k12ocx-specs/README.md

 [In-page markup](https://k12ocx.github.io/k12ocx-specs/inpage/) to provide descriptive metadata that aid the discovery and use of OER by providing information about their educationally-relevant charcteristics.
 Such metadata may be provided for any reasonable level of granularity, from the aggregate resource package as a whole down to individual assets.

-The following are also past of the project:
+The following are also part of the project:

 Base implementation (or tool) for packaging and exporting OCX metadata with the OER resources, using Common Cartridge.